Kardashians Sell Dash? Kourtney Gets Sentimental On ‘KUWTK’ Premiere

 “[Kourtney] saw that I was spiraling and wanted to give me responsibility and a reason to wake up in the morning, so she told me I was going to help her run her new store… It was really important to my dad that we knew the value of hard work and took responsibility for our own success.
 I think my dad would be really proud of us.”

 What some fans may not realize is Dash was far from being an immediate success.
 It took years for the brand to turn a profit for the Kardashians, and the hard work they all put in was another one of the reasons Kourt fought against the decision to sell Dash.
-The store was a bonding era for the Kardashian girls, and that meant more to Kourtney than did the profit or time spent in relation to the business.
+The store was a bonding era for the Kardashian girls, and that meant more to Kourtney than did the profit or time spent dealing with the business.

 Eventually, Kim Kardashian had a heart-to-heart conversation with her sister and found out the reason behind her opposition to selling Dash.
 Once that was cleared up, instead of a long-lasting feud, the sisters were all able to reach a satisfactory compromise.